keu/docs/software_versioned_docs/version-0.26/support.md

     Examples:

-    - There is a bug in the Astronomer UI.
+    - There is a bug in the Software UI.
-    - Astronomer CLI usage is impaired (for example, there are incompatibility errors between installed packages).
+    - Astronomer Software CLI usage is impaired (for example, there are incompatibility errors between installed packages).
     - There is an Airflow issue that has a code-based solution.
     - You received a log alert on Astronomer.